-Deposits to OTAs
+Deposits

-- The only acceptable forms of deposit are cash, cashier's checks, and money orders.
-Cash is not accepted through the mail. - Deposits to a prisoner's OTA account is limited to \$500 per month, unless a larger amount is pre-approved by the Superintendent or his/her designee. - Dividend payments and checks from Native corporations do not count towards a prisoner's monthly deposit limit. - Deposits may only be made by individuals on a prisoner's approved visitor list. - Deposits by individuals other than those on the prisoner's approved visitor list may be refused. - You can deposit money in person at any Alaska DOC institution, regardless of where the prisoner is located. - You must have a valid state or government issued ID with you at the time of an in-person deposit.
+- 1. Cash, cashier's checks, and money orders are acceptable forms of deposits to a prisoner's OTA account.
+Note that cash is not accepted through the mail. - 2.
+Deposits to a prisoner's OTA account is limited to \$500 per month, unless a larger amount is pre-approved by the Superintendent or his/her designee.
+Dividend payments and checks from Native corporations do not count towards a prisoner's monthly deposit limit. - 3.
+Deposits may only be made by individuals on a prisoner's approved visitor list. - 4.
+Deposits by individuals other than those on the prisoner's approved visitor list may be refused. - 5.
+You can deposit money in person at any DOC institution, regardless of where the prisoner is located. - 6.
+You must have a valid state or government issued ID with you at the time of deposit. - 7.
+You can also mail cashier's checks or money orders to be deposited in an offender's account.
+Cash is not accepted through the mail. - 8.
+Staff will ensure the person making the deposit is approved before accepting the deposit.